gaborbernat/tox3/doc/index.rst

 * acting as a frontend to Continuous Integration servers, greatly reducing boilerplate and merging CI and shell-based testing.

-Why tox3 and not tox?
+Why toxn and not tox?
 ---------------------
-One can notice that most content here is written under the name tox, however the projects current name is tox3.
+One can notice that most content here is written under the name tox, however the projects current name is toxn.
 Why? tox was started back in 2010, and its code base has evolved over time with the addition of new features.
 Also the test suits have become slower and slower throughout time, and the current maintainers (me included) have had difficulties to know which one is needed, which one is optional in an effort to speed it up.
 What's even more troublesome is that adding new features is not as easy, cause one always needs to keep in mind backward compatibility.

-tox3_ aims to be a rewrite of the original tool, with new requirements, that mostly offers feature parity with tox, but takes into account how Python evolved in the last 8 years.
+toxn_ aims to be a rewrite of the original tool, with new requirements, that mostly offers feature parity with tox, but takes into account how Python evolved in the last 8 years.
 Here's a list of new constraints: